Quest for CMB spectral distortions to probe the scalar-induced gravitational wave background interpretation of pulsar timing array data

-{\em Other CMB SD imprints.} Finally, although we have only considered the total intensity spectrum of the CMB, other SD observables such as $T-\mu$ correlation~\cite{Pajer:2012vz,Ozsoy:2021qrg,Bianchini:2022dqh}, SD anisotropies~\cite{Zegeye:2021yml} have been proved to provide valuable constraints on the shape of the PPS.
-Furthermore, also tensor perturbations directly source SDs~\cite{Ota:2014hha,Chluba:2014qia}, although their signal is much weaker compared to the one explored in this paper.
-All such insights add to the prospects of testing the PPS with future SD experiments.

 Our results also demonstrate that measuring an SD signal will advance our understanding of primordial physics and also hold significant implications for interpreting data from future space-based GW observatories, such as LISA~\cite{LISA:2017pwj} or BBO~\cite{Crowder:2005nr}-Decigo~\cite{Kawamura:2006up}, as displayed in Fig.~\ref{fig:Omega}.
 When analyzing current PTA data in terms of an LN peak, the predicted $\Omega_{\rm GW}$ from the posterior distribution of the model parameters intersects the sensitivity of future GW experiments.
 Adding information from SD anchors a SIGWB at large scales, so that its shape within the LISA sensitivity band is theoretically predicted.
 This theoretical prior can optimize the search of an SGWB at ${\rm mHz}$ frequencies, a key scientific target of LISA~\cite{ Bartolo:2016ami, Caprini:2019egz, LISACosmologyWorkingGroup:2022jok}.
-We believe that such profound physical implications provide strong support for the science case of a future space based CMB spectrometer.
+We believe that such profound physical implications provide strong support for the science case of a future space-based CMB spectrometer.
+We intend to explore these avenues further in future publications, building upon the foundation laid out in this study.